A smiling woman gesturing to a whiteboard as she presents for five peers

 If you’re a strategic thinker and a creative problem-solver, then advancing in a career in marketing could be a good choice for you.
 Marketing is a diverse field that involves in-demand skills desired by top employers, large and small.
 It’s also a growing field, particularly in the digital realm.
 Successful marketers will be analytical, creative and know how to leverage technology.

-The UW–Madison Online BBA in Marketing provides a robust foundation in business.
-From the highly ranked Wisconsin School of Business, you will gain valuable skills in communication, collaboration, creativity, relationship building and planning.
+The BBA in Business Administration: Marketing, offered fully online, provides a robust foundation in business.
+From the highly ranked School of Business, you will gain valuable skills in communication, collaboration, creativity, relationship building and planning.
 You will learn to implement strategies related to product, place/distribution, price and promotion; analyze market segments and generate effective plans; leverage relevant sources to determine and support marketing actions; and apply analytical rigor to decisions.

 Graduates pursue a variety of careers in marketing, including brand/product management, marketing research/analytics, sales management, advertising, business-to-business marketing, digital and social media, consulting, and supply chain management.
 You could be a product manager, social media strategist or market research analyst, among other dynamic jobs.